accelazh/accelazh.github.io/_posts/2016-03-31-A-Taxonomy-Of-Public-Cloud-Bigdata-Services.md

   * Views: How diverse the customer.
 Customers may vary in geo-distribution, access mode, hot time, bandwidth, etc. Cloud vendors need to provide variety in services and configurations.
 Variety of protocol support, multi-site replication, message bus (to share data between various applications and humans), various of visualization, APIs for different modes (e.g. single or batch), etc, are usually needed.

 Above is useful.
-But for simplicty and handy use, in the following article we still choose to use the bigdata lifecycle model: Ingest, Store, Analyze, Visualize.
+But for simplicty and handy use, in the following article we still choose to use **the bigdata lifecycle model: Ingest, Store, Analyze, Visualize**.

 ### Data Ingestion